 - Preferred translations (King James vs. modern)

-- We hold that Romans 14 implies that if a fellow believer holds to the essentials then even though that person may also hold to diverse or minority views (the non-essentials), we will welcome that person in love as long as their views have some biblical support and their fellowship is peaceful.
-This extends even to those who serve in our ministries, we serve shoulder-to-shoulder in love.
+- We hold that Romans 14 implies that if a fellow believer holds to the essentials, then even though that person may also hold to diverse or minority views (the non-essentials), we will welcome that person in love as long as their views have some biblical support and their fellowship is peaceful.
 More than welcoming someone as a guest, we are to welcome such believers as servants of God who are acceptable to both God and man (Romans 14:18).
 Romans 14 grants everyone the freedom to follow one’s Bible-trained conscience, yet love for others in Christ restrains one’s actions so that we do not do things that make fellow Christians feel unwelcome in the congregation.
-Being a ‘Romans 14’ body does not mean that we avoid discussing controversial or debatable topics nor does this mean we ask our brothers and sisters to hold their views lightly.
+Being a ‘Romans 14’ body does not mean that we avoid discussing controversial topics nor does this mean we ask our brothers and sisters to hold their views lightly.
 Rather we believe that Romans 14:5,22 implies we should all seek to be informed and committed to following our conscience without being inflammatory in our relationships.
 Any combative or divisive thoughts are to be kept between us and God alone.
 Our ‘vertical’ relationship with God encompasses all our personal beliefs but our ‘horizontal’ relationships with fellow believers are regulated by love.

-- The Local Church is a Gathering of Believers and the Household of God – In virtually every example of the formation of a local church in Scripture, believers are gathered.
-The church is the household of God and the pillar and foundation of truth on the earth (1Tim 3:15).
+The Local Church is a Gathering of Believers and the Household of God – The church is the household of God and the pillar and foundation of truth on the earth (1Tim 3:15).
 The plethora of “one anothers” (encourage, serve, love, exhort, admonish, etc.) and the other New Testament illustrations of a church–a flock and a body–indicate intimate relationships of mutual support.
 The gathering of the local church for edification, fellowship and worship is an essential activity of the church (Heb 10:25), but church life is more than superficial relationships and is not contained to a once-a-week activity.
 A local church is intended to be a family of families.

-- The Local Church is Strengthened, Led, and Guarded by Multiple Elders – It is clear from Scripture that there may be an initial time in the life of the church where no elders have been appointed (Acts 14, Titus 1:5, etc.) because clear, qualified leaders have not been identified and recognized.
-It is also clear that the only Head of the church is Jesus Christ and “the priesthood of all believers” (1 Pet 2:4-9, Rev 1:5-6, Eph 2:17-18) can approach Him without other mediators.
-However, the necessity for accountability and order within the body of Christ is also very clear.
-As we follow the development of the church in the New Testament, a primary issue in further “establishing or strengthening churches” is the appointment of “elders” (Acts 14:23, Titus 1:5).
-Clear qualifications for these elders are given in Scripture (Titus 1:5-9, 1 Tim 3:1-7) as well as standards for disciplining an elder (1 Tim 5:19-20) and submission to the elders’ authority in matters pertaining to the church (Heb 13:17).
-Although all elders must be able to teach, some elders may be the primary teachers (1 Tim 5:17).
+The Local Church is Strengthened, Led, and Guarded by Multiple Elders – The necessity for accountability and order within the body of Christ is clear in scripture.
+An important step in establishing and strengthening churches is the appointment of “elders” (Acts 14:23, Titus 1:5).
+Clear qualifications for these elders are given in scripture (Titus 1:5-9, 1 Tim 3:1-7) as well as standards for disciplining an elder (1 Tim 5:19-20) and submission to the elders’ authority in matters pertaining to the church (Heb 13:17).
+Elders should be able to teach, though some may be more gifted in this regard than others (1 Tim 5:17).
 Their main responsibility is protection and provision (shepherding) of the flock.
-The main thing they are to provide is “help for the weak” and instruction in the word (Titus 1:9) while protecting from false doctrines of men and evil influences that would draw people away from Christ (Acts 20:28ff, Rom 16:17-18, Heb 13:17, etc.).
+The main thing they are to provide is “help for the weak” and instruction in the word (Titus 1:9) while protecting from false doctrines of men and evil influences that would draw people away from Christ (Acts 20:28, Rom 16:17-18, Heb 13:17, etc.).
 Although Scripture requires the flock to submit to elders, it discourages assertion of control/power by the elders and limits the jurisdiction of their authority.
 Submission of the flock is voluntary, not forced, as elders are to lead by example (1 Pet 5:1-4).